Eppo-exp/eppo-docs/docs/sdks/index.md

 ) => <Type>
 ```

 Note that flags in Eppo all have an associated type, specified upon creation in the UI.
 Each of these types has a corresponding function to evaluate.
-To read more, see our page of [flag types](/sdks/sdk-features/flag-types).
+To read more, see our page on [flag types](/sdks/sdk-features/flag-types).

 ## Flags for all of your environments

-Modern software teams need to manage flag configurations across both different development environments (e.g., local, staging, and production), as well as across multiple surface areas (mobile, web clients, servers, etc.).
+Modern software teams need to manage flags across both environments (local, staging, production, etc.) and across surface areas (mobile apps, web clients, servers, etc.).

 Eppo allows you to easily manage flags across both of these dimensions.
 Unlimited environments can be created in the UI to match your development process.
 You can then, for instance, turn a flag on for all traffic in your local or staging environments without impacting production.